-Expressing myself creatively through word play is what keeps me in alignment with my soul.
-Or, my soul is in alignment with this human identity through word play that is creative and fresh.
-I like my language alive.
-Thing is, I believe body and mind are made from the same material—energy—and reality is a constellation of body and mind sensory impressions.
-The compass of the soul speaks to us through language.
-So, my inner compass is important.
-When it points me beyond the ego to explore stories, I go.
+Expressing myself creatively through word play is what keeps me alive.
+My soul can be seen.
+I believe the body and the mind that house my soul are made from the same material—energy—and reality is a constellation of body and mind sensory impressions.
+The compass of the soul speaks to me through those impressions.
+My inner compass is important.
+When it points me beyond the body and mind to let my soul be seen, I go.
+This means I create reality with my words.

 Sometimes, I land in fiction.
 In this realm of reality mixed with imagination, I jump all over the metaphorical universe, converse with non-human characters, and engage with abstraction so I might create a place for the narratives I feel within me.
 Sometimes I am a character in the story.
 And sometimes I speak through other characters.
 I move through speculative fiction, too.
 The relativity of time and space is best explored here.